Chapter 10:

 Meanwhile, Vernon read a message from his own secret associate.
 [Hey, sorry about running off this morning!
 Got a call for work.
 I’ll stop by tonight, if that’s cool.]

 Vernon pondered for a moment.
 [Sure!
 I don’t mind.
-I’ve been wondering for a while actually, what exactly are we?] he began to type, but quickly erased the response, electing to send another.
+I’ve been wondering for a while actually, what exactly are we?]
+He began to type but quickly erased the response.
 [Sure!
-I’ll be done around 9.
-Stop by anytime after that.]
-Vernon had planned to do training with the group beforehand, so having Raquel over afterwards was a bit of a reward for his hard work.
+I’ll be done around 10:30.
+Stop by any time after that.]
+Was sent instead.
+Training with the group was planned beforehand, so having Raquel over afterwards was a bit of a reward for his hard work.

 Part 3

-After scouring the area for a safe landing point, Nicolaus floated down into a vacant parking lot, immediately messaging Aran.
+After scouring the area for a safe landing point, Nicolaus floated down into a vacant parking lot.
 [Where are we meeting?]
-It only took a second for the message to be marked ‘read’, and another for the response to come through.
+Messaging Aran, it was marked ‘read’ immediately!
+Another response came right through!

 [I’m waiting outside the motel!
 Come to the address, quick!]
-The urgency gripped Nicolaus with concern, though he suspected Aran as the type to exaggerate.
-As casually as possible, Nicolaus strolled to the meeting spot.
+Urgency gripped Nicolaus with…next to no concern, as he suspected Aran to be exaggerating.
+As casually as possible, he strolled to the meeting spot.

 On his way down the street a thought popped into his head.
-He’d not heard from Katie in sometime.
+When was the last shared conversation with Katie?
 Gleefully, Nicolaus pulled out his phone and began typing a message to the red headed waitress, then swiftly deleted it.
 (No, that one was too desperate sounding.)
-Then, he wrote another, and deleted it.
+Then, he wrote another and deleted it.
 (The way that sounds, it’s like I’m forcing her to answer!)
 He wrote up yet another message and deleted it!
 (No, no, no that’s too familiar!)
-For over ten minutes, Nicolaus walked in circles, trying to produce the perfect, most awe inspiring text message ever!
+For over fifteen minutes, Nicolaus walked in circles near the neighborhood park.
+Producing the most perfect, awe inspiring text message ever was vital!
+It had to be done!
 Eventually, the infatuated man settled on a simple… [Yo!] and left it at that.
 Proud of himself, Nicolaus almost forgot about the reason for his trip.

-“Thompson…” The wind carried a small voice whispered from a nearby shrub.
+“Thompson…” Along the wind came a small, whispered voice.
 It went almost unnoticed, but Nicolaus unintentionally casted his eyes downward, meeting gazes with the brush cloaked sleuth, Aran!
-The strange young man’s head peaked out from one of the many brambles in the neighborhood park, equipped with a grin on his face.
-“It took you quite some time to make your way here, so I took it upon myself to track you down!
+The strange young man’s face peaked out from one of the many park shrubs, equipped with a grin.
+“It took you quite some time to make your way here, thus I took it upon myself to track you down!
 No need to thank me!”
 Though the smugness of Aran’s demeanor made Nicolaus consider walking away, never to deal with the animated brat again, he brushed off the urge.

 “Well…what is it you wanted to see me about?
 What’s so important?”